Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Please report illegal dump sites to 044 802 2900 or aapril@george.gov.za or kvstoffels@george.gov.za.
 The municipality appeals to communities to remain safe and to not dump waste, which is illegal and can be hazardous to their health.

 Attendance of funerals is limited to 100 persons or less provided that no more than 50 percent of the capacity of a venue is being used.
 Attendees must observe a distance of at least 1.5m, wear face masks and adhere to all health protocols.
 Night vigils and ‘after-tears’ are not allowed.
+Visitation to cemeteries by small groups are allowed at weekends provided that all Covid-19 protocols are observed.

-Take note that neither the compliance nor the policing of compliance to the conditions set out for the return to sport is the responsibility of the George Municipality and includes, but is not limited to the amount of people allowed on the premises, screening and sanitation of those involved, the wearing of masks etc.
+Take note that neither the compliance nor the policing of compliance to the conditions set out for the return to sport is the responsibility of the George Municipality and includes, but is not limited to, the amount of people allowed on the premises, screening and sanitation of those involved, the wearing of masks etc.

-Enquiries Gerald de Villiers on gdevilliers@george.gov.za or 044 801 9488.
+Enquiries Gerald de Villiers 044 801 9488/gdevilliers@george.gov.za

 Community Development offices behind the Main Building are open on weekdays 7.45am-4.30pm.
 Contact 044 802 2000 or ejcorner@george.gov.za